tnordenmark/vim/README.md

 vim
 ===

-Configuration and plugins for vim and gvim.
+Configuration files and plugins for vim and gvim.